Students and early career

 But some are confronted by the shift work, high levels of stress, unacceptable workloads, lack of support and guidance, responsibility and poor cultural attitudes or just the day to day work in their first few years of practice.

 Students are also at risk.
-Study demands and the stresses of the healthcare environment can bring on mental health challenges.
+Study demands and the stresses of the healthcare environment can be challenging and put pressure on our mental health.
 Among nursing and midwifery students, many experience depression, anxiety and stress, as well as stigma to seeking help and support.

 Caring for yourself for success at work